Krigle/jigsaw-product-task/README.md

 ```

 I focused on readability and maintainability - the code should be easy to understand and extend.
 The separation of concerns makes it simple to add new features or modify existing ones.

-This was a great exercise in building a complete web application from scratch.
-I enjoyed working with ASP.NET Core MVC and implementing the requirements in a clean way!